maytees/tammr/README.md

 # Tammr Scripting Language Specification

+> [!INFO]
+> This project is a "fork" of my implementation of the Monki programming
+> langauge, from the Writing an Interpreter in Go Book, by Thorston Ball.
+> Meaning the code will be very similar.

 > [!WARNING]
 > Nothing in this README is representative of the current source code.
 > Everything below is "theoretical".
 It will be moved to a wiki/docs website